kahlil/kahlillechelt.com/content/post/2018-08-15-gruber-kottke.md

 ---
 date: 2018-08-15T16:50:03+02:00
-title: "Kottke At The Talk Show"
+title: "Kottke at The Talk Show"
 ---

 One of my favorite podcasts is [The Talk Show](https://daringfireball.net/thetalkshow/) with John Gruber.
 Gruber is the man behind [Daring Fireball](https://daringfireball.net/), a very successful and long standing Apple news and analysis website.